andrewvanbeek-okta/okta-form/README.md

 ## Reporting Issues
-I use GitHub Issues as the official bug tracker for the Vue Material Kit.
+I use GitHub Issues as the official bug tracker for the project.
 Here are some advices for our users that want to report an issue:

 ## Technical Support or Questions